-• Parking between the front of buildings and the street is not permitted.

-Parking should be located at the rear of buildings/sites.

-• Shared parking (where varying uses have parking demands that peak at different times of the day) is encouraged to reduce parking requirements.

-• Outdoor surface parking areas should incorporate pathways that provide safe, accessible, and comfortable pedestrian connections to entries/destinations.
+- · Parking between the front of buildings and the street is not permitted. - Parking should be located at the rear of buildings/sites. - Shared parking (where varying uses have parking demands that peak at different times of the day) is encouraged to reduce parking requirements. - Outdoor surface parking areas should incorporate pathways that provide safe, accessible and comfortable pedestrian connections to entries/destinations.

-Sidewalks down each of the building provide easy access for all units to access parking at the rear.
+Parking for the development is primarily provided within the garages of the units.
+The guest parking space is placed at the east side of the property.